mbevc1/nextcloud/README.md

 ## Tips

 Produced RPM are saved to `pkg/` folder.
+For SSO solution Nextcloud can use projects such as:
+Keycloak or Authentik.

 ## Prebuild artefacts